bharathjinka09/bharathjinka09/README.md

 - 👯 I’m looking to collaborate on Django, React
-- 💬 Ask me about Python, Node.js, Javascript
+- 💬 Ask me about AI, Python, Node.js, Javascript
 - 📫 How to reach me: bharathjinka09@gmail.com
 <div align="center">